Notebooks¶

 Notebooks service supports up to four GPU machine configuration, which could be defined by MACHINE_GPU_1, MACHINE_GPU_2, MACHINE_GPU_3 or MACHINE_GPU_4 env vars.

 There is no recommended RAM/CPU values for GPU configs, everything depends on node capacity and machine type.
-Check as reference: * Google Compute Engine * Amazon EC2 Instances with GPU
+Check as reference:

-Default GPU Configurations¶
+Default GPU configurations¶

 If MACHINE_GPU_* is not defined, the execution environments utilizes the following default configurations: